MISP/misp-book/managing-feeds/README.md

 ### Fetching feeds

-Use the bottom at the top right of the Feeds screen to fetch data from all feeds and ingest the data to the MISP database.
+Use the button at the top right of the Feeds screen to fetch data from all feeds and ingest the data to the MISP database.

 ### Search feed caches